-National status: Found in western half of Britain.
+National status: Found in the western half of Britain.
 Widespread across most of Scotland and Wales.
 More local in England where the species has severely declined.

-County status: Scatterings of records from around the county, though there seems to be a preference for the western side.
-The species is under-recorded and is likely to be fairly common across suitable habitat in the uplands.
-A photograph may be useful to confirm records, especially from previously unknown sites.
+County status: Under-recorded.
+Scatterings of records from around the county, though there seems to be a preference for the western side.
+Likely to be fairly common across suitable habitat in the uplands.

-Habitat: Able to breed in wetter sites than the confusion species, for example moorland and damp grassland.
+Habitat: Able to breed in wetter sites than the confusion species, for example, moorland and damp grassland.
 Both species are often together in drier sites.
 In the county, the species tends to occur on ffridd and moorland.

 Larval foodplant: Violets.
-Marsh violet in upland sites and common dog-violet elsewhere.
+Marsh violet (Viola palustris) in upland sites and common dog-violet (V. riviniana) elsewhere.